 There’s more to labiaplasty than fat grafting.
 In fact, the surgery initially referred to removal of excess tissue of the labia minora, or inner labia.
 Many women, especially following childbirth, end up with sagging, extra tissue that hangs worse with exercise and can rub painfully.
 It can also be uncomfortable during sex.
 In many cases, Dr. Van Natta finds that the external labia are deflated, or under filled.
 He may suggest fat grafting to correct this problem and provide a much prettier picture of the anatomy.
 He will often combine breast surgery with a labiaplasty that includes fat grafting and it’s actually the latter procedure that patients seem to find more life altering.

 Tummy Tuck with Fat Grafting to the Buttocks

 When it comes to body contouring, Dr. Van Natta always takes a 360° approach.
 The tummy really works in conjunction with the outer edge of the buttock.
 Many women could stand a bit more fat in this lateral section of the derrière.
 The beauty of combining a tummy tuck with fat grafting is that the fat has already been harvested as part of the abdominoplasty.
-Dr. Van Natta then takes some of this fat and injects into the buttock to improve shape.
+Dr. Van Natta then takes some of this fat and injects it into the buttock to improve shape.
 This ability to add and subtract fat from a patient’s body contour is the closest thing that surgeons have to sculpting.
 It gives them the kind of precise control that delivers truly amazing results.
-Dr. Van Natta’s mommy makeover patients who’ve had a tummy tuck with fat grafting to the buttocks are loving their results.
+Dr. Van Natta’s Mommy Makeover patients who’ve had a tummy tuck with fat grafting to the buttocks are loving their results.
 Especially when wearing the now ubiquitous yoga pants.